 What we don’t

-- Service only available for residents of the UK and greater EU
+- Only available for residents of the UK and greater Europe

 - Management is relatively inexperienced

-With more people moving throughout Europe to take advantage of economic opportunity, transferring currency across borders has never been more important.
-TransferGo is trying to reduce the costs for its customers working hard to send money to their friends and family abroad.
+With more people moving throughout Europe to take advantage of economic opportunity, cross-border transfers have never been more important.
+TransferGo is trying to reduce the costs for its customers working hard to send money home.

 To learn more about this service and see if it’s right for you, read on for our in-depth TransferGo review.